Decisiv/styled-components-modifiers/README.md

 ## Applying Modifiers

 Applying modifiers when rendering the component is as simple as providing a `modifiers` prop.
-The prop should be an array of strings representing the keys in the modifier configuration object you wish to apply.
+The prop should be an array of strings that correspond to keys in the modifier configuration object applied to the component.

 ```jsx
 function Form() {